“For individuals, character is destiny. For organizations, culture is destiny.”

 Who is behind Belu?

-Team Belu is eleven people strong and we have a network of small businesses that provide corporate services to keep the business running effectively.
+Team Belu is twenty people strong and we have a network of small businesses that provide corporate services to keep the business running effectively.
 By staying small we keep our overhead low, this means we stay agile as we grow and support likeminded founders and entrepreneurs by paying them for best-in-class services like HR, coaching and finance.

 Who do we work with?